Everything You Need to Know About Apple CarPlay

 How to Connect Your iPhone to Apple CarPlay

 To use the application in a CarPlay enabled vehicle, you simply connect your iPhone via a Lightning cable to the vehicle’s infotainment system’s USB port.
+Wireless Apple CarPlay is also now available.
 Once connected, your iPhone screen will be locked to prevent use while driving and the CarPlay app will automatically open.
 The interface of CarPlay mimics that of your home screen for added familiarity while user controls will depend on each specific vehicle.
 Some manufacturers prefer physical buttons rather than touchscreen and CarPlay adapts seamlessly to either method.

 It is important to note that CarPlay does not replace your factory entertainment system, it is simply an app that runs on top of your current system, either OEM or aftermarket.
 You will still be able to exit out of the app to access features such as your factory radio, satellite radio, CD, etc. Once connected to CarPlay, you’ll find your apps such as Phone, Contacts, Messages, Music, Maps in a default set up on the Home screen in addition to all CarPlay compatible apps that are installed on your phone.